shaocheng16/epwgen/README.md

 The script will generate a parent directory called $base_dir which itself contains the following directories:
  - ELB (directory for electron band calculations)
  - PHB (phonon bands)
- - EPM (electron phonon matrix, phonon linewidhts and Eliashberg spectral function)
+ - EPM (electron phonon matrix, phonon linewidths and Eliashberg spectral function)
  - ISO (solving the isotropic Eliashberg equations)

 All you need to do is to specify the calculation parameters in the main script and then run the submission scripts called